yngalxx/Google_play_web_scraper/README.md

 ## Using:

-To use scraper, change app’s details page url.
+To use scraper, change url.
+It's important that it has to be a url with app’s details view.
 Scraper will print basic information about app and then reviews will save in a csv file.
 I also use a ‘tqdm’ package to have a progress bar and estimated scraping time.
 Some lines of code are not needed but it was a learning for me and I wanted to try a lot of selenium's functionalities.

+## Important:

+In csv file one column is named usefulness.
+Values in it means how many people like this review.